 This leads to another common question:

-While interested buyers can expect banks to have a full disclosure policy and disclose any information they have about their foreclosed properties for sale, I still believe that a prudent buyer should always do his/her own due diligence.
+But while interested buyers can expect banks to fully disclose any information they have about their foreclosed properties for sale, I still believe that a prudent buyer should always do his/her own due diligence, let me explain below.

 You need yo do your own due diligence to verify if a target property has any pending court cases or lis pendens, liens, encumbrances, physical defects, or any technical problems/discrepancies, etc, just in case the bank was not aware of them, if any.

-In other words, while you can expect the bank to tell you things as they really are, you still need to do your part by asking the right questions.
+In other words, while you can expect the bank to tell you things as they are based on the information they have, you still need to do your part by asking the right questions and finding answers on your own, just to be sure.

 I hope this has answered the question “What does as is where is mean?” and has further highlighted the need for due diligence.
 Remember, it does not matter if you are a real estate investor or if you are just looking for your own home, you still have to do your due diligence.
 It can help you distinguish a bad deal from a good one.